 14. Foldable Backpack

-Although, digital nomads are no hardcore backpackers they surely like to go out and explore the country they have just settled in.
-Since luggage options are usually limited, many might not carry an extra backpack around with them.
+Although, digital nomads are usually not hardcore backpackers they surely like to go out and explore the country they have just settled in.
+Since you don’t want to carry around too much luggage, many nomads don’t bring an extra backpack.

-Here is the perfect solution for that: The HIKPRO 20L Backpack is foldable, super small and weighs almost nothing.
-Perfect to squeeze in your big backpack during flights and a handy alternative to the usual day bags.
+Here is the perfect solution for that: The HIKPRO 20L Backpack is foldable, super small (pocket-sized!) and weighs almost nothing.
+Perfect to fit in your big backpack during flights and a handy alternative to the usual day bags.

-The Power of Habit by Charles Duhigg teaches you very interesting facts about habits and shows how to get rid of the bad ones and exchange them with good ones.
+The Power of Habit by Charles Duhigg teaches you very interesting facts about habits and shows how to get rid of the bad ones and exchange them for good ones.
 Life-changing knowledge!
 Seriously.

 If you want to find more must-read books for digital nomads and travelers, head over to the linked blog post to find 17 super inspirational and helpful books and ebooks.